olarerin/metaPlotR/README.md

 # metaPlotR
 A Perl/R pipeline for plotting metagenes.
-Download the tutorial "MetaPlotR_tutorial" (html/pdf) for instructions and an introduction.
+Download the tutorial "MetaPlotR_tutorial" (right click and "Save As") for instructions and an introduction.